Looking for things to do in Boston in October? Check out our ideas for a fun fall month!

 Here are some ideas on how to enjoy a Boston Vacation or Boston Staycation in October:

-Our Roslindale Village Boston Food Tour included a trip to the best Farmer’s Market in the city.
+Love pumpkins?
 In all of the neighborhoods that we tour, there is a local farmers market.
 Check out this aggregator to find the Massachusetts Farmers Market near you!
+And try our favorite Boston Pumpkin Food Tour route from Cambridge to Somerville.

 Get Ready for Halloween with a Chocolate Tour with Off The Beaten Path Food Tours